 It may be made especially by your pharmacy to contain the exact amount your doctor recommended, or it may come in different dosages already, anywhere between 50 to 400 mg, depending on the brand and the country you are in.

 But what is progesterone?
 Apart from it being our favorite hormone (you probably already know that if you’ve been following us!), progesterone is one of the most important reproductive hormones.

 It is released by your ovaries after ovulation, during the second half of your cycle (also called the luteal phase).
 Progesterone is supposed to remain elevated until just before your next period, when it drops to allow your period to start, if you haven’t gotten pregnant that cycle.

-Progesterone has many roles, and its importance can’t be stressed enough!
+Progesterone has many roles, and its important to know when to take progesterone suppositories!
 Here are just a few reasons.

 You need progesterone to get pregnant.
 While estrogen makes your uterine lining thick during the first half of your cycle to prepare for pregnancy, progesterone adds the final touch.

 You want your uterus to be “sticky” so that an embryo may implant — this is where progesterone takes the lead.
 Uterine receptivity is determined mainly by progesterone (although there are other factors) and one of the main causes of infertility and miscarriage in early pregnancy is the inability of the embryo to stay attached to the uterine lining, due to sub-optimal progesterone levels.

 You need progesterone to stay pregnant.
 This hormone helps relax your uterus and prevents premature contractions during pregnancy.
 It also stimulates your mammary glands and prepares them for breastfeeding.